Gurgaon: Languages and dialect

-The main language spoken in Gurgaon is Hindi, though a segment of the population understands and speaks English.
+The lingua franca spoken in Gurgaon is Hindi, though a segment of the population understands and speaks English.
+The local dialect spoken in the region is known as Ahirwati.
 The dialect used in Hindi is similar to that of Delhi, and is considered neutral, though the regional influences from the states of Haryana, Uttar Pradesh and Punjab adds an accent to the language.
 English is spoken with an Indian accent, with a primarily North Indian influence.
 Since Gurgaon has many international call centres, the employees are usually given formal training in neutral pronunciation in order to be understandable to native English speakers.
 Haryanvi and Punjabi are other popular languages spoken in the city.

-Religion

-Gurgaon has adherents of Hinduism, Sikhism, Islam, Buddhism, Jainism, Christianity and the Baháʼí Faith, amongst others.
-There are several places of worship for major religions, including mandirs, gurdwaras, mosques and churches.

-Sheetla Mata Mandir, located at the heart of Gurgaon, is a temple dedicated to the wife of Guru Dronacharya, Kripi.
-The temple hosts fairs and people come to seek blessings of Sheetla Mata, earlier known as Kripi.

-Sai Ka Aangan temple, spread over an area of 36,000 square feet, is dedicated to Shirdi Sai Baba & has a life size idol of him.

 Sports

 The city has two major sports stadiums: Tau Devi Lal Stadium in Sector 38, which has facilities for cricket, football, basketball and athletics as well as a sports hostel, and Nehru Stadium which is designed for football and athletics.
 Amity United FC is a tenant of Tau Devi Lal Stadium.
-Gurgaon district has nine golf courses, and is described as the "heart of India's golfing country".
-Joginder Rao, a domestic cricket player was from Gurgaon.
+Gurgaon district has nine golf courses and is described as the "heart of India's golfing country".

+Joginder Rao, a domestic cricket player, was from Gurgaon.